Probabilistic Computers for Neural Quantum States: Validation on single-FPGA

 We validated the method on a $35 \times 35$ lattice (1225 spins, 2450 p-bits).
 As shown in Fig.~\ref{fig:fig2}b, the variational energy per spin converges to the benchmark ground-state value \cite{fedorovich2025finite}, reaching chemical accuracy (relative error $|\Delta E/E_{\rm ref}| \leq 1.6\times 10^{-3}$) within approximately 100 optimization iterations.
 Each iteration involves $10^4$ MCMC samples (see Supplementary Section~\ref{supp_sec:hyperparamters}).

-Profiling the training loop (Supplementary Section~\ref{supp_sec:runtime_profiling}) shows that sampling consumes less than 5\% of total wall-clock time on the FPGA, despite executing $3\times10^6$ Monte Carlo sweeps (MCS) per iteration.
-In contrast, a CPU baseline allocates 20–30\% of runtime to sampling while being limited to $10^4$ MCS per iteration as same sampling budget as FPGA would make training prohibitively slow.
 Profiling the training loop (Supplementary~Section~\ref{supp_sec:runtime_profiling}) shows that sampling consumes less than 5\% of total wall-clock time on the FPGA, despite executing $3\times10^6$ Monte Carlo sweeps per iteration.
 In contrast, a CPU baseline limited to $10^4$ sweeps per iteration already spends 20–30\% of runtime on sampling; matching the FPGA's throughput would be prohibitively slow.
 This reduction in sampling time aligns with theoretical predictions of large sampling speedups for stochastic Ising machines applied to NQS \cite{berns2025predicting}.

 Crucially, the sampling time per sweep remains constant as system size increases, provided the FRBM fits within the resources of the probabilistic chip \cite{nikhar2024all, chowdhury2025pushing}.
 With sampling latency minimized, local energy computation and CG-based gradient accumulation dominate the remaining execution time.
 The sparse connectivity of our architecture opens a path to offloading local-energy calculations to hardware, an optimization we leave for future work.
 To further validate the solution, we swept the transverse field $\Gamma_x/J$ across the critical point \cite{blote2002cluster}.
 Fig.~\ref{fig:fig2}c shows the ground-state energy per spin interpolating smoothly between the ferromagnetic limit (low $\Gamma_x$) and the field-polarized limit (high $\Gamma_x$).
 These results indicate that sparse connectivity, together with low-precision sampling, provides sufficient accuracy for large lattices.